-One of the things that intrigues first-time visitors to KHSU is the fact that KHSU is located in two different places: the studio facilities are situated, as they have been since 1960, on the third floor of the University's Theater Arts building; the office has been in the Wagner House on the edge of the Humboldt State University campus since 1987.
+One of the things that intrigued many first-time visitors to KHSU for the past few decades was the fact that KHSU was located in two different places: the studio facilities were situated, as they have been since 1960, on the third floor of the University's Theater Arts building; the office was in the Wagner House on the edge of the Humboldt State University campus since 1987.
 The house was built by Thomas Anderson in 1883, and the Anderson and Parton families lived there until the 1940s.
 The last occupants of the house were HSU music professors Leon and Jean Wagner and their family.

 Radio classes became part of HSC's curriculum in 1941.
 A studio was set up by the northeast stairs in Founder's Hall.
 Don Karshner(Drama and Speech chair) and John Van Duzer (Assistant Drama professor) painted, bought carpet, and covered the walls with burlap.
 The first broadcast of the HSC Radio Workshop was heard on KIEM radio October 30, 1941.
 The broadcasts at this time were fed through phone lines to KIEM's transmitter in Eureka.

 World War II interrupted the status quo, and radio at Humboldt was on hold.
 Following the war, the California Department of Higher Education concluded that HSC was the appropriate campus to develop a radio program because the campus' remote, rural location meant that graduates could find immediate employment in the small local market.
 On December 1, 1947 KHSC-AM signed on as a 10 watt carrier current station providing campus-wide coverage.
 Since its signal was transmitted through the campus electrical system, KHSC was not technically or legally a broadcast station.
 HSC's "Radio Shack" stood on campus where music practice rooms stand today.